sakshamshil/Machine-Learning-Projects/Car Price Prediction/README.md

-# Wine Quality Prediction - Regression
+# Car Price Prediction - Regression

 Build an ML model to predict car prices by analyzing diverse features, assisting in estimating the value of different vehicles.